javasmuse/EventTrackerProject/README.md

 adding a wine to the collection

 ## Technologies Used
-mySQL, mySQL, Workbench, GitHub, Java, SpringBoot, JPA, Postman, Rest, Spring JPA Data
+mySQL, mySQL, Workbench, GitHub, Java, SpringBoot, JPA, Postman, Rest, Spring JPA Data, Slack, Atom, bash

 ## Lessons Learned
 Attention to detail is critical and 90% of the work.